frickly-systems/everest-core/modules/TIDA010939Driver/doc.rst

-The hardware connection between TIDA010939 and the host system (the board running EVerest and this module) is 3.3V TTL UART plus 2 GPIOs (one to reset the microcontroller from Linux and one to wakeup Linux from the microcontroller, which is currrently unused).
+The hardware connection between TIDA010939 and the host system (the board running EVerest and this module) is 3.3V TTL UART plus 2 GPIOs (one to reset the microcontroller from Linux and one to boot into the bootloader).

 The default configuration is 115200 bps 8N1.